 There's a noticeable difference between the genders; where the average man hauls in $71K after graduating from USA, the average woman earns only approximately $59K.

 Family Nurse Practitioners win the contest for best-paid USA alumni, making $86K on average every year, though Physician Assistants ($84K), and Mechanical Engineers (about $76K) are not far behind.
 Sliding in near the bottom are Graphic Designers, who report earnings of $37K.

 Despite handing out the worst average salary ($51K), Mobile, Ala. holds on to its USA student population, and over a third of grads continue to reside in the city.
 By comparison, the top-paying city popular with USA alumni is Houston, Texas, which offers a median salary of approximately $101K.
 Pensacola, Fla. and Atlanta, Ga. also rank high on the list of cities.

 USA grads who hold a Master of Engineering (MEng / ME) can expect to fare better than most fellow alumni, earning an average $89K per year.
 Those with a Bachelor of Fine Arts (BFA) face salaries on the lower end, coming in at an average $36K per year.

 Competency in Engineering Design translates into above-average pay for former Jaguars — they earn 26 percent more than their fellow graduates.
 Microsoft Excel is a popular skill among USA alumni, with roughly a tenth of grads reporting using it on the job.
 Microsoft Office, Project Management, and Microsoft Word are desirable skills as well.

 Benefits and Perks

-Compensation averages $63K for University of Texas at El Paso alumni, making their earnings most comparable to USA grads.
-The University of New Orleans, the University of Louisiana at Lafayette, and Jackson State University are also similar to USA.
+Among alumni of similar schools, University of Texas at El Paso grads (who make an average of $62K) earn salaries most similar to USA alumni.
+Other schools similar to USA include the University of New Orleans, the University of Louisiana at Lafayette, and Jackson State University.